top of page

 Ob in German

-"Ob" is very different than "wenn" and "falls" since it translates as "whether" or "whether or not" and so its use is restricted to "yes" or "no" answers and indirect questions in German.
+"Ob" is very different from "wenn" and "falls" since it translates as "whether" or "whether or not."
+In German, its use is restricted to "yes" or "no" answers and indirect questions.

 Könnten Sie mir bitte sagen, wie spät es ist.